Higher School of Economics: Recent years

 Starting from the 2010s, the Ministry of Education initiated the process of university mergers.
-Consequently, the Moscow Institute of Electronics and Mathematics was included into the administrative structure of the Higher School of Economics.
+Consequently, the Moscow Institute of Electronics and Mathematics was included into the administrative structure of HSE University.
 Additionally in 2011, the HSE Lyceum was founded for high school students.
 The university would go on to open several more faculties, including: The Faculty of Communication, Media, and Design, Philology, and in 2014 (with support of the Yandex group) – the Faculty of Computer Science.
 The first admission to the Faculty of Physics took place in 2017.
 In 2018, the university opened the faculties of Chemistry, Biology and Biotechnology.
+In 2015, the Faculty of History was reorganized into the School of Historical Sciences; the School was headed by historian Alexander Kamensky (2015–2023) and since 2023 he has served as its academic supervisor.

 In recent years (2019–2020) the heads of various faculties in agreement with each other decided to start the company of renaming their faculties.
 The corresponding decision was made by the HSE Academic Council as part of the HSE development programs for 2030, aimed at further increasing the university's global competitiveness.

 The main reason for doing so is that originally HSE was primarily focused on Economic studies, but with constant rapid development a lot of new branches appeared.
 Thus, instead of Higher School of Economics Faculty of Management it will be named "Higher School of Business".

 In 2010, a bronze bust of Yegor Gaidar was put up by private donations of the faculty in the university building Durasov's Palace.

-In 2018, the rector of Higher School of Economics, Yaroslav Kuzminov, announced that all lectures will switch to on-line format in 2020s Kuzminov claims that traditional classes are ineffective - they are visited by only 15-17% of students.
+In 2018, the rector of HSE University, Yaroslav Kuzminov, announced that all lectures will switch to on-line format in 2020s Kuzminov claims that traditional classes are ineffective - they are visited by only 15-17% of students.
 Instead of them, professeurs will create their own distant courses and interact with the audience in the distant format.
 The university believes, that this measure will help to increase the engagement of students into the education process.